hujack891/MRAG/data/doc_cleaned/Temple_of_Yellow_Flowers_Walkthrough.md

 Whether you want to kill every last one or not, be sure to at least clear out the far left side of the lower pathway first, and behind a tree you can find the final **Meditation Spot** for this temple area.
 If you remove all the enemies on the opposite side, you can grab a green Wisp and absorb it.

-The Pines, Temple of Yellow Flowers Meditation Spot

 ![Wukong YellowFlower 32.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/c/c8/Wukong_YellowFlower_32.jpg)

 Expect the lion-headed enemy to be tougher than the rest as you climb the first set of stairs, but defeating it will earn you the Snake Sheriff Spirit.